sethuiyer/LambdaCore-RiemannHypothesis/README.md

 **This research does NOT claim to provide a complete proof of the Riemann Hypothesis.**

-While the framework shows remarkable numerical precision (0.037% relative error), key analytical steps remain unproven.
+While the framework shows remarkable numerical precision (0.0103% relative error at N=32,000), key analytical steps remain unproven.
 This work presents compelling numerical evidence and a geometric framework for future theoretical development.

 ## **Dual Research Approaches**